gpeipman/AspNetCoreTests/README.md

 * Unit testing controllers
     * Checking if correct view is returned
     * Faking current user correctly
+* Unit testing service classes
+* Using EF Core in-memory database for unit tests
 * Script to generate and display code coverage reports
+    * run-tests.bat file runs tests and code coverage analytics
+    * Look inside model classes to see how leave code out from coverage analysis

 NB!
 You need to install report generator manually.
 Open unit tests project folder in command line and type the following command: